 You cannot deduct contributions you made on your behalf as a self-employed person for group-term life insurance.

 Do not include on line 14 any contributions you made on your behalf as a self-employed person to an accident and health plan.
 However, you may be able to deduct on Schedule 1 (Form 1040 or 1040-SR), line 16, or Form 1040-NR, line 29, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents, even if you do not itemize your deductions.
 See the instructions for Schedule 1 (Form 1040 or 1040-SR), line 16, or Form 1040-NR, line 29, for details.

 You must reduce your line 14 deduction by the amount of any credit for small employer health insurance premiums determined on Form 8941.
 See Form 8941 and its instructions to determine which expenses are eligible for the credit.

 Deduct premiums paid for business insurance on line 15.
 Deduct on line 14 amounts paid for employee accident and health insurance.
 Do not deduct amounts credited to a reserve for self-insurance or premiums paid for a policy that pays for your lost earnings due to sickness or disability.
 For details, see chapter 6 of Pub.
 535.

 Interest allocation rules.

 The tax treatment of interest expense differs depending on its type.
 For example, home mortgage interest and investment interest are treated differently.
 "Interest allocation" rules require you to allocate (classify) your interest expense so it is deducted (or capitalized) on the correct line of your return and receives the right tax treatment.
-These rules could affect how much interest you are allowed to deduct on Schedule C or C-EZ.
+These rules could affect how much interest you are allowed to deduct on Schedule C.

 Generally, you allocate interest expense by tracing how the proceeds of the loan were used.
 See chapter 4 of Pub.
 535 for details.